I've just been told I have blood cancer

 You'll probably have lots of questions about tests, treatment and your future.
 Sometimes these don’t come to mind until after an appointment, so it might help to think about them beforehand and write them down.

-Your medical team are there to answer all your questions about treatment, side effects, how you’re feeling emotionally as well.
+Your hospital team are there to answer all your questions about treatment, side effects, how you’re feeling emotionally as well.

 To help you start the conversation, we have some suggestions for questions you might want to ask: